Core Writing Fellows

 Booking an appointment with an at-large Fellow

-In addition to the Fellows assigned to sections as listed above, certain Writing Fellows are responsible for assisting Core students outside the first-year Humanities.
-The office hours for these at-large Fellows are as follows:
+In addition to the Fellows assigned to sections as listed above, the following Writing Fellows are available to meet on an at-large basis:

-To book an appointment with one of the at-large Fellows:
+To book an appointment with an at-large Fellow who use Google Calendar:

 - On that calendar, identify an open time slot that fits your schedule.